 Themes help the reader to connect the story to real life.
 Students are able to relate to characters and their struggles through the use of theme.
 Some common themes used throughout literature are:

 See how this is really a BIG IDEA!
 It’s an over-arching broad topic as opposed to something that is story specific.
 Sometimes theme can be a hard skill for younger students to grasp because it is so abstract.
 With the use of different strategies, your students will have it down in to time at all.
-Here are 5 tips for teaching theme in fourth grade.
+Here are 5 tips for teaching theme in 4th grade.

 #1 Teaching Theme with Fables